Dani285/Perl-Programming/README.md

 # Perl-Programming
-Learn Pearl Programming by Examples
+Learn Perl Programming by Examples

 Task 1: Draw a "Christmas tree" in the center of the screen using loops.